-Many companies and industries are finding ways to adapt to not being in an office or conducting their services face-to-face, where it was previously unimaginable, or at least not thought effective.
+Many companies and industries are finding ways to adapt to not being in an office or conducting their services face-to-face, where it was previously unimaginable or not thought practical.

-We’ve been thrust into a world where innovative business practices are the norm and companies need to find a way to adapt, and quickly, so they can still conduct business.
+We’ve been thrust into a world where innovative business practices are the norm, and companies need to find a way to adapt quickly so they can still conduct business.

-One such example that I experienced was for a surveyor appointment.
-Surveyors appointments to assess damage internal to a property is something that was always face-to-face.
+One such example that I experienced was a surveyor appointment.
+Surveyor’s appointments to assess damage internal to the property were always face-to-face.
 Always.
-This time, to avoid delays, the company assigned to my case used a video chat app so I could give them a virtual walkthrough showing the damage.
-They were then able to direct me to what they wanted to see, take pictures/screenshots through the video for their records and make their assessment.
+This time, to avoid delays, the company assigned to my case used a video chat app so that I could give them a virtual walkthrough showing the damage.
+They could then direct me to what they wanted to see, take pictures/screenshots through the video for their records and make their assessment.

 Showing someone around on a video isn’t a new concept in our private lives, but in many businesses, I imagine this ‘new way of doing things’ took some cajoling to get approved.
 The following questions and assessments were most likely made:

-On the other hand, not doing something to adapt and innovate whilst we’re mostly all locked in our homes is a sure-fire way to lose business.
-So the impetus is for businesses that can find ways to adapt, to adapt.
+On the other hand, not doing something to adapt and innovate whilst we’re mostly all locked in our homes is a surefire way to lose business.
+So the impetus is for companies that can find ways to adapt, to adapt.

-Companies that are willing to challenge the old rule book and think creatively are the most likely to thrive.
+Companies willing to challenge the old rule book and think creatively are the most likely to thrive.

 Examples of innovation/challenging the rule book of how business is done

-- Mary Portas wrote about restaurants creating a subscription club, where members pay £50 per year and in return receive a range of benefits including 25% discount for their birthday and paying cost price for wine.
+- Mary Portas wrote about restaurants creating a subscription club, where members pay £50 per year and, in return, receive a range of benefits, including a 25% discount for their birthday and paying cost-price for wine.

-- Restaurants showing how to cook their meals at home.
+- Restaurants show how to cook their meals at home.

 - Zoom/Instagram Live exercise classes and personal training sessions

-- Virtual escape room’s replacing their interactive in-person experience.
+- Virtual escape rooms replace their interactive in-person experience.

 - Pub and bar delivery services

-Its exciting to see companies embracing the opportunity to build on what they have and then adapt to create something new.
-I for one look forward to see what other things are adapted for this new world.
+It’s exciting to see companies embracing the opportunity to build on what they have and then adapt to create something new.
+I, for one, look forward to seeing what other things are adapted for this new world.